Joulenergy/MicroMall/README.md

 # For Prometheus
 http://localhost:9090
-# to check scraping targets and metrics endpoints
+# to check scraping targets for metrics
 http://localhost:9090/targets

 # For Loki